-They used laboratory mice to demonstrate that a specific class of sensory cells in the skin reacts to being stroked with a brush, but not to a pinch or a poke.
-The scientists found that a subset of neurons responded only to stroking, but not any other forms of contact from the scientists.
+They used laboratory mice to demonstrate that a specific class of sensory cells in the skin reacts to being stroked with a brush but not to a pinch or a poke.
+The scientists found that a subset of neurons responded only to massaging but not any other forms of contact from the scientists.

 Whereas most of an animal’s sensory neurons will react to a broad range of sensations, such as poking, pinching, or prodding, the scientists found this was not the case in these mice.
-They found that the only sensation to stimulate a specific neuron was gently stroking the mice.
+They found that gently stroking the mice was the only sense to stimulate a specific neuron.

 The neuron, called MRGPRB4+, was activated with the stimuli of being stroked with a brush.
-Brushing did not activate any of the related MRGPRD+ neurons.
-These related neurons had previously responded to other stimuli, such as prodding.
+Brushing did not start any of the related MRGPRD+ neurons.
+These interconnected neurons had previously responded to other incentives, such as prodding.

 The skin is full of receptors that respond to different kinds of touch.
 There are two categories of receptors.
 These are large nerve fibers and much smaller fibers.

-The large receptors transmit information to the brain, such as our arms and legs’ position and how we recognize objects with our fingers.
+The prominent receptors transmit information to the brain, such as our arms and legs’ position and how we recognize objects with our fingers.

-The smaller receptors react to smaller impulses, such as if a fly lands on you.
+The smaller receptors react to more minor impulses, such as if a fly lands on you.
 They also recognize pain.
 These smaller fibers are known as C fibers.
-There is a smaller sub-category of fibers that track the sensation of being stroked.
+There is a little sub-category of fibers that track the sensation of being stroked.

 Most domestic animals enjoy being petted.
 This does, however, differ from one mammal to another as to how much.

 If we take the example of a cat and a dog, neither can reach the top of their head with their paws or tongue.
-By being stroked in this area, we reach an area that they are unable to scratch themselves.
-Dogs and cats crave attention, and by stroking and petting them, we are giving them this.
+We get where they cannot scratch themselves by being stroked in this area.
+Dogs and cats crave attention, and we give them this by rubbing and petting them.

 Cats also have scent glands that are contained all over the body.
 These scent glands are mainly in parts of their head, such as the cheeks, chin, and forehead.
-By stroking them in these areas, they are leaving their scent on us, marking their territory.
+They are leaving their scent on us by stroking them in these areas, marking their territory.

 Cats also like to rub up against humans.
-They have a behavior called bunting, which is where they rub their forehead on a human.
+They have a behavior called bunting, where they rub their foreheads on a human.
 This is done to mark their territory and also expresses feelings of friendliness.

-Dogs are quite different from cats.
+Dogs are pretty different from cats.
 Although some like having their heads scratched, many do not.
-The gesture of approaching a dog from the top to stroke their head can be a dominant gesture to them.
+The gesture of approaching a dog from the top to stroke its head can be a dominant gesture to them.

 They do, like cats, show signs of affection by nuzzling their heads into their owners.
 This is a sign of bonding and attachment.

-Although animals such as cats and dogs respond to being petted, other mammals do not.
+Although cats and dogs respond to being petted, other mammals do not.
 Marine mammals do not react well to being touched.
-Marine mammals have a unique coat, and the wrong type of stroke or touch can damage this.
-The coat they have acted as protection, and any contact can leave them susceptible to parasites and diseases.
+Marine mammals have unique coats, and the wrong type of stroke or touch can damage this.
+The skin they have acted as protection, and any contact can leave them susceptible to parasites and diseases.

-It is essential to know which parts of the body to stroke or touch while petting an animal.
+Knowing which parts of the body to stroke or touch while petting an animal is essential.
 Different animals have different places for petting.
-You can tell where they like to be touched by their reaction, either negatively or positively.
+You can tell where they like to be handled by their negative or positive reaction.

 Why Do Humans Like Petting Animals?

-Petting is a crucial component in building and maintaining good relationships and trust with animals.
+Petting is crucial in building and maintaining good relationships and trusts with animals.
 This is especially true in the pets that we choose to keep.
-Whether it be a dog or cat, when you meet an animal, they feel good when being stroked or petted.
+When you meet an animal, whether a dog or cat, they feel good when being stroked or petted.

 This interaction enhances a good relationship with the animal.
-This is contrary to when you pinch or hit an animal as they will turn against you, never wanting to be close to you.
+This is contrary to when you pinch or hit an animal, as it will turn against you, never wanting to be close to you.

 Being touched positively impacts a human being’s brain.
 Human beings are very tactile creatures.
 They look for animals with soft fur that allow themselves to be handled and played with.

-This makes that animal a particular popular domestic pet, whether it be a hamster or a dog.
+This makes that animal a popular domestic pet, whether a hamster or a dog.
 Petting these kinds of animals brings about an experience of calmness.